jeff4/a4-paper/src/pages/ai-timeline.md

 ## 1980's
 * **1982** - J.J.
 Hopfield publishes 'Neural networks and physical systems with emergent collective computational abilities' about Hopfield networks.
+* **1984** Douglas Lenat begins the [Cyc project](https://en.wikipedia.org/wiki/Cyc) witht he goal of building a complete knowledge base that codified the 'millions of pieces of knowledge that compose human common sense'
 * **1986** - Hinton (along with co-authors Rumelhart and Williams) popularized [the backpropagation algorithm](https://en.wikipedia.org/wiki/Backpropagation#History) and published empirical results of its usefulness in [this landmark paper.](https://www.iro.umontreal.ca/~vincentp/ift3395/lectures/backprop_old.pdf)
 * **1988** - Bourland and Kamp 'Auto-association by multilayer perceptrons and singular value decomposition'.
 * **1989**